 Many people, including veterans, have turned to CBD oil for PTSD (post-traumatic stress disorder) and it is increasing by the day.
 We estimate that it is easily a top 5 request from our clients.
-Because of the stories of effective treatment and legitimate research, CBD is showing to be an effective treatment for a great number of symptoms associated with the disorder.
+Because of the stories of effective treatment and legitimate research, CBD is showing to be a possible effective treatment for a great number of symptoms associated with the disorder.

 Before exploring the use of CBD as a treatment for PTSD, let’s first understand the basics of the psychological disorder.